 Get in the driver's seat

 A major part of driver management and retention is fostering a positive workplace environment.
 It's easy to fall in the habit of drilling down on drivers who exhibit risky behavior, but it's just as important to take note of safe driving behavior.
-Consider implementing incentive programs that reward good driving and promote a healthy amount of competition among employees.
+Consider implementing incentive programs that reward good driver behavior and promote a healthy amount of competition among employees.

 Not sure where to start?
 Try creating a safety awards program or simply make it a point to remark on drivers who go above and beyond.
 Recognition can go a long way in any industry, and you're bound to see a shift in engagement when drivers feel like they're acknowledged for their hard work.